The Weary Chef

 3. Cheese for A Traditional Turkish Breakfast

-Also, Kasseri, a hard cheese made from sheep milk is common as is Lor, Turkey’s version of cottage cheese made from uncured goat’s milk.
+Kasseri is a hard cheese made from sheep milk, is common, as is Lor, Turkey’s version of cottage cheese made from uncured goat’s milk.
 Likewise, Turkey produces more than 10 different varieties of Tulum, crumbly semi-hard cheese with a buttery pungent flavor.

 Lastly, a standard Turkish breakfast staple in the Black Sea region is a blend of melted cheese and cornmeal called mıhlama.